sparks-baird/xtal2png/reports/paper.md

 respectively.
 Here, we focus on the latter application: state-of-the-art domain transfer from image-processing to crystal structure.

-`xtal2png` is a Python package that allows you to encode/decode a crystal structure to/from a grayscale PNG image for direct use with image-based machine learning models.
-Let's take [Google's image-to-image diffusion model, Palette](https://iterative-refinement.github.io/palette/) [@sahariaPaletteImagetoImageDiffusion2022].
+`xtal2png` is a Python package that allows you to convert between a crystal structure and a grayscale PNG image for direct use with image-based machine learning models.
+Let's take [Google's image-to-image diffusion model, Palette](https://iterative-refinement.github.io/palette/) [@sahariaPaletteImagetoImageDiffusion2022], which supports unconditional image generation, conditional inpainting, and conditional JPEG restoration tasks with correlaries for crystal generation, structure prediction, and structure relaxation, respectively.
 Rather than dig into the code spending hours, days, or weeks modifying, debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get those results using the default instructions on the repository, assuming the instructions can be run without error.
+While there are other invertible representations for crystal structure [@xieCrystalDiffusionVariational2022,@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules as strings [@weiningerSMILESChemicalLanguage1988], to our knowledge, this is the first package that enables conversion between a crystal structure and an image file format.

 ![(a) upscaled example image and (b) legend of the `xtal2png` encoding.\label{fig:example-and-legend}](figures/example-and-legend.png)